 - The KCNQ1 gene influences how your cells use potassium.
 In this role, KCNQ1 helps your nerve and muscle cells use potassium to generate signals for muscle contractions.

 - KCNE2 is an important gene in the regulation of potassium transportation and storage in your cells.

-Athletigen can tell you which variants of these genes you have and how your DNA affects how your metabolize potassium.
+Athletigen can tell you which variants of these genes you have and how your DNA affects how your ability to metabolize potassium.
 Get the Nutrition Report and find out what your nutritional needs are!